 We have continued to shape discussion among local government and school leaders in terms of creative response to fiscal stress.

 The amount of information available to ornamental growers on topics related to Integrated Pest Management is vast.
 A system of emailed updates for Greenhouse IPM and another for Christmas Tree IPM allows us to interact with growers and provide information quickly and in a format they can review easily.

 A working group of applied and basic researchers has been established to coordinate research and extension regarding a highly damaging new disease of boxwood.
 University and USDA-ARS workers studying disease management and epidemiology, pathogen survival and genetics are collaborating closely to develop a highly focused effort resulting in new information and its dissemination.

-The PRO-DAIRY mission is to increase the profitability and competitiveness of New York's dairy businesses through industry-applied research and educational programs that enhance farm profitability while advancing dairy professionals' knowledge, skills, and enthusiasm for dairying.
+PRO-DAIRY increases the profitability, competitiveness, and environmental sustainability of New York's dairy farms through industry-applied research and educational programs that enhance farm profitability and environmental quality while advancing dairy professionals' knowledge, skills, and enthusiasm.

 Working collaboratively with Cornell faculty in four colleges and with colleagues in an NGO in India, we initiated the Nilgiris Field Learning Center (NFLC).

 We evaluated the effect of 3 fertilizer treatments, liquid feed (LF), controlled-release (CR), or organic (O), on the population growth of M. persicae and A. solani on both peppers and pansies, as well as possible effects of the fertilizer treatments on biological control.
 Fertilizer treatment had a significant effect on growth of both peppers and pansies, though peppers responded more strongly than pansies.
 The pattern of plant size response and total % Nitrogen was similar on both peppers and pansies.
 LF led to larger plants and highest %N.